Pellagra: History

 Native American cultivators who first domesticated corn (maize) prepared it by nixtamalization, in which the grain is treated with a solution of alkali such as lime.
 Nixtamalization makes the niacin nutritionally available and prevents pellagra.
 When maize was cultivated worldwide, and eaten as a staple without nixtamalization, pellagra became common.

 Pellagra was first described for its dermatological effect in Spain in 1735 by Gaspar Casal.
-He explained that the disease causes dermatitis in exposed skin areas such as hands, feet and neck and that the origin of the disease is poor diet and atmospheric influences.
+He explained that the disease causes dermatitis in exposed skin areas such as hands, feet, and neck and that the origin of the disease is poor diet and atmospheric influences.
 His work published in 1762 by his friend Juan Sevillano was titled Historia Natural y Medicina del Principado de Asturias or Natural and Medical History of the Principality of Asturias (1762).
 This led to the disease being known as "Asturian leprosy", and it is recognized as the first modern pathological description of a syndrome.
-It was an endemic disease in northern Italy, where it was named, from Lombard, by Francesco Frapolli of Milan.
-With pellagra affecting over 100,000 people in Italy by the 1880s, debates raged as to how to classify the disease (as a form of scurvy, elephantiasis or as something new), and over its causation.
+It was an endemic disease in northern Italy, where it was named, from Lombard, by Francesco Frapolli of Milan (see #Etymology).
+With pellagra affecting over 100,000 people in Italy by the 1880s, debates raged as to how to classify the disease (as a form of scurvy, elephantiasis, or as something new) and over its causation.
 In the 19th century, Roussel started a campaign in France to restrict consumption of maize and eradicated the disease in France, but it remained endemic in many rural areas of Europe.
 Because pellagra outbreaks occurred in regions where maize was a dominant food crop, the most convincing hypothesis during the late 19th century, as espoused by Cesare Lombroso, was that the maize either carried a toxic substance or was a carrier of disease.
 Louis Sambon, an Anglo-Italian doctor working at the London School of Tropical Medicine, was convinced that pellagra was carried by an insect, along the lines of malaria.
 Later, the lack of pellagra outbreaks in Mesoamerica, where maize is a major food crop, led researchers to investigate processing techniques in that region.

+Pellagra was studied mostly in Europe until the late 19th century, when it became epidemic especially in the Southern United States.
+In the early 1900s, pellagra reached epidemic proportions in the American South.
+Between 1906 and 1940 more than 3 million Americans were affected by pellagra with more than 100,000 deaths, yet the epidemic resolved itself right after dietary niacin fortification.
+Pellagra deaths in South Carolina numbered 1,306 during the first 10 months of 1915; 100,000 Southerners were affected in 1916.
+At this time, the scientific community held that pellagra was probably caused by a germ or some unknown toxin in corn.